rnaudi/metrics/sre_math.md

-# SRE Math: Practical Threshold Setting Guide
+# sre math: threshold guide

 > How to set correct thresholds for alerts using real data and statistics.
 Examples based on an authentication service handling 200 req/s.